bitcraftlab/p5.gui/README.md

 	gui.addGlobals('my_variable','my_other_variable', ...);

+You can add an object in order to create a slider :

+		const object = {
+			value: 0,
+			valueMin: 0, 		// optional
+			valueMax: 42, 	// optional
+			valueStep: 0.1 	// optional
+		};

+		gui.addObject(object);

+and then use it as this  `object.value`

 You can also use the `colorMode()` functions to change the default color mode used to interpret colors and `sliderRange()` to change the default range used when creating sliders.

 ## Examples